Yomnafarid2023/Guess-my-number/README.md

 The user starts the game with **score of 20**, which decreases by 1 for every wrong guess from the user until he guess the right number.
 When the guess is right the background turns into winning green , the hidden number appears and the user gets a **highscore**, which reflects the score the user gets after all wrong guesses.

+If the user reaches the score of 0 , he looses the game.

 By clicking the **Again Button** the game reset everything except the highscore.
 After playing multiple rounds and reset the game using the Again button, the game saves the highest score the user gets.

 # Modal window